celesrenata/pylaform/README.md

 # pylaform
-## This branch is currently in development and will not support adding and removing items yet! ##
+## This branch is currently in development and does not have any guardrails! ##

 PDF resume/cv generator based on sqlite3, Python3.10 and PyLaTeX